 On This Page

-The following are questions that applicants may have about the National Nursing Assessment Service, a new way for internationally educated nurses to apply to the College beginning August 12, 2014.
+The following are questions and answers applicants may have about the National Nursing Assessment Service (NNAS).
+NNAS is one way internationally educated nurses (IENs) apply to the College.

-Contact the College’s Customer Service Centre if you have other questions about NNAS.
+Contact the Customer Service Centre if you have other questions.

-NNAS is the first step for any IEN (internationally educated nurse) applicant to the College who:
+NNAS is the first step for any IEN applicant to the College who:

-IEN applicants requesting registration with the College will first go through the following steps with NNAS:
+IEN applicants requesting registration with the College first go through the following steps:

 - Go to www.nnas.ca to create an online account, complete your forms, and pay your fee(s).
-The online account will be how NNAS will communicate with you and guide you through the process.
-(You can also contact NNAS through its toll-free number.)
-NNAS will also provide an online instruction guide to applicants.
+Through this account, NNAS will communicate with you and guide you through the process.
+(You can also contact NNAS using its toll-free number.)
+As well, NNAS provides an online instruction guide.

 - Submit all required documents.
 NNAS will tell you which documents are needed and who must submit them.

-- Complete a language proficiency test if it is required.
-NNAS will tell you if you need a language proficiency test in order to proceed with your application.
+- Complete a language proficiency test if required.
+NNAS will tell you if you need a language proficiency test to proceed with your application.

 - Receive an NNAS Advisory Report.
 NNAS will tell you when your file is complete.
-You will then be able to access a copy of your Advisory Report through your account.
+Through your account, you will be able to access a copy of your Advisory Report.

 - Apply to the College.
-After you have received your Advisory Report, you will receive instructions about how you can contact the College with your request to register in Ontario.
-The College will not consider you an applicant for registration until you have completed the NNAS process and you have submitted the required application and fee(s) directly to the Colleges.
+After you have received your Advisory Report, you will receive instructions about how to contact the College with your request to register in Ontario.
+The College will not consider you an applicant for registration until you have completed the NNAS process and submitted the required application and fee(s) directly to the College.

 Why do I have to start my application with NNAS?

-All nursing regulatory bodies in Canada (except Quebec) require new applications for registration from internationally educated nurses to go through NNAS.
-Applying through NNAS ensures a consistent approach to collecting, verifying and storing the documents required by all nursing regulatory bodies in Canada.
-Your educational credentials will be assessed using standardized tools endorsed by all participating regulatory bodies.
+All nursing regulatory bodies in Canada (except Quebec) require new applications for registration from IENs to go through NNAS.
+Applying through NNAS ensures a consistent approach to collecting, verifying and storing documents that all nursing regulatory bodies in Canada require.
+Your educational credentials will be assessed using standardized tools that all participating regulatory bodies endorse.

 Who do I contact to become a nurse in Ontario?

-Information about all registration requirements that you must meet before you can practise as a nurse in Ontario can be found on the College’s website at www.cno.org/become-a-nurse.
+Find information about all registration requirements you must meet before you can practise as a nurse in Ontario at www.cno.org/become-a-nurse.

-Am I eligible to apply to NNAS if I completed my nursing program during my high school education?
+Can I apply to NNAS if I completed my nursing program in high school?

 Applying through NNAS

-Am I able to apply to more than one province or category (RN/RPN) at the same time?
+Can I apply to more than one province or category (RN/RPN) at the same time?

 Yes.
 When you create your account at NNAS, you will be able to select the provinces and/or categories in which you eventually wish to apply.
 Additional fees may apply if you choose this option.